wdi-sg/sei-1/README.md

 | Liew Min Shan | Instructional Associate | [angrylobster](https://github.com/angrylobster) |

 ## Important Policies

-Please read and adhere to the following, otherwise bad things might happen.
+Please read and adhere to the following, otherwise bad things might happen:

 ### Prework
 You should have completed the following in preparation for the course: